-Her research work and conservation was facilitated the Karisoke research center that she established at a time of her research in 1967.
-She conducted her research on mountain gorillas for over 18 years but unfortunately she was murdered unknown people in 1985.
+Her research work and conservation were facilitated the Karisoke research center that she established at a time of her research in 1967.
+She conducted her research on mountain gorillas for over 18 years but unfortunately, she was murdered unknown people in 1985.
 The surrounding area features spectacular scenic views and wildlife species, birds as well as primates.
 The trek also comes with views from golden monkeys and at times the rare mountain gorillas and birdlife.

-Apart from trekking primates, the volcanoes with in the park can be trekked too.
+Apart from trekking primates, the volcanoes within the park can be trekked too.
 This activity offers breathe taking experiences to hikers and adventure enthusiast.
-For hiking adventures within the park; you can climb Mount Bisoke which comes with spectacular Crater Lake on its top.
+For hiking adventures within the park, you can climb Mount Bisoke which comes with spectacular Crater Lake on its top.
 The trek lasts for seven hours plus the two that you spend while descending back to the starting point.
 The hikes start at 7:00am with briefing from park official and then you will be assigned a guide.

-Mount Bisoke stands at 3711 meters above sea level and it features a number of stunning floras, and offers opportunity for visitors to catch a glimpse of the remarkable views of Virunga Volcanoes and the Crater Lake “Ngezi.”
+Mount Bisoke stands at 3711 meters above sea level, and it features a number of stunning floras, and offers opportunity for visitors to catch a glimpse of the remarkable views of Virunga Volcanoes and the Crater Lake “Ngezi.”
 The hikes are less strenuous and even a person without experience can hike through it.

 Karisimbi hike; this volcano features as the highest out of all the 8 Great Virunga Volcanoes.
 It stretches up to 4507 meters above sea level and features as the sixth highest in Africa.
 To hike to its summit takes 2 days and above where you will first camp around 3700 meters and catch a glimpse of stunning Mount Bisoke.
 The second day takes you to the summit and return to where you started from.

 The top of this mountain meets hikers with views of many geographical features, vegetation and sceneries.
 This mountain was named after amasimbi which denotes white shell in Kinyarwanda due to its white capped summit.
-The trek is breathtaking compared to Bisoke Mountain but the experiences thereafter are worth the trek
+The trek is breathtaking compared to Bisoke Mountain, but the experiences thereafter are worth the trek.

 For cultural tours around the park, you can engage in I’Iwacu cultural village visit.
 This cultural encounter was local community project to help previous poachers choose to support conservation and protection of mountain gorillas and other animals around the park.
-In other wards the centre was put up to teach the locals about tourism and also appreciate tourism activities in their region.
+In other wards the center was put up to teach the locals about tourism and also appreciate tourism activities in their region.

 The cultural site is situated near Volcanoes National Park.
 Rwanda historical and present time is kept in its way for tourists to personally engage in cultural experience.
-It can be visited within a few hours or you can choose to spend a night in a traditional style Rwandan home that will also make up part of your experience in Rwanda.
-There are also traditional meals and drinks like banana beer or you may have a taste of banana juice.
+It can be visited within a few hours, or you can choose to spend a night in a traditional style Rwandan home that will also make up part of your experience in Rwanda.
+There are also traditional meals and drinks like banana beer, or you may have a taste of banana juice.

 You can be part of people participating in riding a wooden bicycle, grinding millet and sorghum, shooting bows and arrows with the unique Batwa people, be entertained the Intore dances people and also explore more on banana and sorghum that are used as staple food in Rwanda.
 You can as well take part in the demonstration of the Rwandan marriage ceremony.